Saint: Catholic Church

-Stages of canonization
+Stages of a canonization process

-Formal canonization is a lengthy process, often of many years or even centuries.
-There are four major steps to become a saint.
-The first stage in this process is an investigation of the candidate's life by an expert.
+Canonization is a lengthy process, often of many years or even centuries.
+In a beatification process there are four major steps: The first stage in this process is an investigation of the candidate's life by an expert.
 After this, the official report on the candidate is submitted to the bishop of the pertinent diocese and more study is undertaken.
 The information is then sent to the Dicastery for the Causes of Saints of the Holy See for evaluation at the universal level of the church.
 If the application is approved the candidate may be granted the title Venerable (stage 2).
-Further investigation, step 3, may lead to the candidate's beatification with the title Blessed, which is elevation to the class of the Beati.
-Next, and at a minimum, proof of two important miracles obtained from God through the intercession of the candidate are required for formal canonization as a saint.
-Finally, in the last stage, after all of these procedures are complete, the pope may canonize the candidate as a saint for veneration by the universal church.
+Further investigation may lead to the candidate's beatification with the title Blessed, which is elevation to the class of the Beati and means that the Blessed is venerated in the liturgy regionally.
+Next, and at a minimum, proof of two important miracles through the intercession of the candidate are required for a canonization.
+Finally, in the last stage, after all of these procedures are complete, the pope may canonize the candidate. for veneration by the universal church.

 Once a person has been canonized, the deceased body of the saint is considered holy as a relic.
 The remains of saints are called holy relics and are usually used in churches.
 Saints' personal belongings may also be used as relics.